oliviawestmacottssw/SSW.Rules.Content/rules/do-you-refer-to-the-reader-and-author-consistently-throughout-your-document/rule.md

 We will now open a web browser and go to the home page.
 Figure: Bad Example - It is unclear who the "we" is.
-You can now open a web browser and go to the home page.
+​You can now open a web browser and go to the home page.​
-Figure: Good Example - These instructions are clear and direct.
+Figure: Good Example - These instructions are clear and direct.​